esnitkin914/Comparative_Genomics/day3_morning/README.md

 dna_dist = dist.dna(mrsa_msa_var, model = 'N', as.matrix = TRUE)
 ```

-Finally, we can use the distance matrix to construct a neighbor joining tree using the function NJ()
+Finally, we can use the distance matrix to construct a neighbor joining tree using the function nj()
 ```
-NJ_tree = NJ(dna_dist)
+NJ_tree = nj(dna_dist)
 ```

 We can look at our tree using plot()